Message Transmission over Classical Quantum Channels with a Jammer with Side Information: Correlation as Resource, Common Randomness Generation: Main Results and Proofs

-holds, by \cite{Ahl/Bj/Bo/No} the deterministic capacity of ${\cal W}$ with uninformed jammer is zero.
-Since the deterministic capacity of ${\cal W}$ with informed jammer cannot exceed the deterministic capacity of ${\cal W}$ with uninformed jammer, the lemma has been shown.
+holds, by \cite{Ahl/Bj/Bo/No} the deterministic capacity of ${\cal W}$ with an uninformed jammer is zero.
+Since the deterministic capacity of ${\cal W}$ with an informed jammer cannot exceed the deterministic capacity of ${\cal W}$ with an uninformed jammer, the lemma has been shown.